-The performance-oriented E63 AMG models aren't left untouched this year, but unlike the other models, gas mileage isn't their problem.
-They're up from 518 hp to 550 hp and 531 pound-feet of torque in base form, and if you spec up to the "S" model--a new sub-sub-model in the hierarchy--you'll net out at 577 hp, 590 lb-ft of torque.
-They're also shod with standard all-wheel drive, with a fixed torque split of 33:67.
+The performance-oriented E63 AMG models got more power last year.
+They make 550 hp and 531 pound-feet of torque in base form, and if you spec up to the "S" model--a new sub-sub-model in the hierarchy--you'll net out at 577 hp and 590 lb-ft of torque.
+They're also equipped with standard all-wheel drive, with a fixed torque split of 33:67.

 The result: a scalding-hot 0-60 mph time of under 4 seconds, measured through the standard RACESTART launch control and on-screen telemetry.
 Top speed is 155 mph on the E63 AMG sedan, 186 mph on the E63 AMG S sedan and wagon.

-It's impossible to mistake the E63's hellacious performance for a lesser E-Class.
+It's impossible to mistake the E63's stupendous performance for that of a lesser E-Class.
 The big, ripe exhaust noise coming from the V-8 barks out sharp orders, and the firm thump of its Pirelli P-Zero tires never intrudes as you wind the steering through visceral heft.
 There's no such thing as halfway here.

 Comfort & Quality

-In front, passengers will get deep front foot wells, and a couple of fingers of headroom even with the standard sunroof.
+In front, passengers will get deep foot wells and a couple of fingers of headroom, even with the standard sunroof.
 The base power-adjustable seats can seem pretty pedestrian in construction--and synthetic material remains the standard base-level upholstery, though in the U.S., the majority of cars are sold with leather.
-AMG versions have their own grippy, multi-adjustable seats, and on many versions, Mercedes offers adaptive seats that inflate and deflate air bladders in the bolsters as you push limits through corners.
+AMG versions have their own grippy, highly adjustable seats, and on many versions, Mercedes offers adaptive seats that inflate and deflate air bladders in the bolsters as you push limits through corners.
 If it sounds gimmicky, it is, but it also works well.

-As for the rear seat, three adults will truly fit, and leg and elbow room are very good for two passengers in either the E-Class sedan or wagon.
+As for the rear seat, three adults will truly fit in sedan and wagon models, and leg and elbow room are very good for two passengers in either the E-Class sedan or wagon.
 The back seat itself is easy to access and flip forward for more space, thanks to a split-folding design.

 Small-item storage is decent, with a two-tier glovebox sized just about right for an actual pair of gloves.
-Cup holders are hidden beneath a slide-forward console lid, and behind and below them is a somewhat shallow storage bin.
-In terms of cargo space, the latest E-Class sedans got a significant boost in trunk volume; wagons are of course the most versatile for cargo, and they include a couple of temporary-use, rear-facing third-row seats.
+Cup holders are hidden beneath a slide-forward console lid, and behind and below them is a somewhat shallow storage compartment.
+In terms of cargo space, the latest E-Class sedans got a significant boost in trunk volume; wagons are of course the most versatile for cargo, and the non-AMG five-doors can be witted with a couple of temporary-use, rear-facing third-row seats.

 In all the members of the E-Class family of cars, the plush interior fittings and classy trim set a stylish baseline that can be fluffed up with designer touches.
 Wood trim, improved cup holders, a quieter cabin, and generally improved fit and finish add to the current generation E-Class's luxurious feel.
 In the richest designer trims, the E-Class carries off a much more elegant, expensive look than it does in its plainer, standard-issue form.
 It's also a subdued place to ride, no matter which non-AMG drivetrain you choose: cabin quietness is among the best in this class unless you do go for the most powerful models.
 Then it's all engine note, all the time, almost always for the better.

-The E-Class now comes standard with up to eleven airbags on sedans and wagons, including a driver-side knee airbag.
+The E-Class comes standard with up to eleven airbags on sedans and wagons, including a driver-side knee airbag.
 Side airbags for rear-seat passengers are an option, as are a rearview camera and parking sensors, while Bluetooth is standard.
-A new surround-view camera is similar to the one we've seen on new Infiniti models--and it's an ample upgrade in safety, in seeing obstacles in any direction at parking speeds.
+An available surround-view camera is similar to the one we've seen on Infiniti models--and it's an ample upgrade in safety, in seeing obstacles in any direction at parking speeds.

-Satellite radio and a rearview camera are options now, but the E-Class wins with surround-view cameras and 1200-watt audio options.
+A rearview camera and satellite radio aren't standard, still, but the E-Class offers surround-view cameras and 1200-watt audio systems.